 }

-If placed before Spring Security, unauthenticated users could pollute the processing cache with just an Idempotency-Key.
+If you place it before Spring Security, unauthenticated users could pollute the processing cache with just an Idempotency-Key.
 Always run it after authentication and authorization.

 Handling TTL and Error Responses

-• 2xx: basically cache.
+• 2xx is basically cached.
 This is the original purpose.

-TTL is reasonably set to 24 hours as a starting point, matching Stripe.
-Too long pressures Redis; too short fails to cover the client’s retry window.
+TTL of 24 hours, same as Stripe, is a reasonable starting point.
+Too long pressures Redis; too short can’t cover the client’s retry window.

-Regarding the status for when a different body arrives with the same key, this article returns 409 to match Stripe’s approach.
-The IETF draft also proposes 422 Unprocessable Content, so it’s a good idea to decide which to adopt as part of your API spec in advance.
+Regarding the status when a different body comes in with the same key, this article returns 409 to match Stripe’s approach.
+The IETF draft also proposes 422 Unprocessable Content, so it’s good to decide in advance which to adopt as part of the API specification.

-POST twice with the same key and check the responses and DB state.
+POST twice with the same key and check the response and DB state.

 KEY=$(uuidgen)